RedisLabs/redislabs-docs/content/rs/security/certificates/ocsp-stapling.md

 Configure and enable OCSP stapling for your Redis Enterprise cluster with the [admin console](#admin-console-method), the [REST API](#rest-api-method), or [`rladmin`](#rladmin-method).

-After you enable OCSP, the server always staples the cached OCSP status.
-You also need to configure your client to use the stapled OCSP status.
+While OCSP is enabled, the server always staples the cached OCSP status when a client tries to connect.
+It is the client's responsibility to use the stapled OCSP status.
+Some Redis clients, such as [Jedis](https://github.com/redis/jedis) and [redis-py](https://github.com/redis/redis-py), already support OCSP stapling, but others might require additional configuration.

 ### Admin console method